spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

    arrogant.
 Because it's more fun to write that way. #SorryNotSorry

 2. My comments mainly apply to the CBVs that come with Django.
-Specifically, many of my criticisms don't apply to Django Rest Framework (see later discussion), and possibly other implementations.
+Specifically, many of my criticisms don't apply to Django Rest Framework, the Django admin (which uses a form of CBV), and possibly other implementations.
+See later discussion on this.

 3. Although I'm a Django core dev, I'm not speaking for all the Django developers, and I'm not actually implying they are all stupid (although they may be wrong).
-I was actually around when CBVs were first being added to Django, and even involved in the design of them a bit, and at the time didn't realise the things I'm expressing now.
+I was actually around when CBVs were first being added to Django, and even involved in the design of them a bit, and at the time didn't see the things I'm expressing now.

 Indices and tables